Banknote Museum of Alpha Bank: History and exhibits

-The National Bank of Greece was established in 1841 and the ancient drachma became once more the official currency of Greece.
+The National Bank of Greece was established in 1841 and the ancient drachma was again designated as the official currency of Greece.
 The museum exhibits the first banknotes printed by the British printing houses Perkins Bacon or Bradbury Wilkins.
-The collection also includes the notes printed by the American Banknote Company which succeeded the British at the turn of the century.
+The collection includes notes printed by the American Banknote Company, which succeeded the British at the turn of the century.
 The American company printed Greek banknotes until about 1928.
 Subsequent to that the Bank of Greece undertook the printing of the currency on its own.

 One of the rarest banknotes on exhibit is the one depicting the Byzantine church of Hagia Sophia in Constantinople.
 Designed in 1920, the banknote depicts Hagia Sophia without the Ottoman minarets and was part of the Megali Idea.
 A few years later the Asia Minor disaster occurred and the currency was never circulated.

-Rare art deco style banknotes, printed in France, some featuring Hermes, allegorically depict the continuity of Greek currency and commerce from ancient times to the 1930s.
+Rare art deco-style banknotes, printed in France, some featuring Hermes, allegorically depict the continuity of Greek currency and commerce from ancient times to the 1930s.

-The exhibition also includes banknotes that were issued during WWII by the occupying Axis forces.
+The exhibition includes banknotes that were issued during WWII by the occupying Axis forces.

 Banknotes issued by the provisional "mountain government" are also exhibited.
 This currency was valued against the equivalent value of kilograms of wheat.
 The 100 billion drachma banknote during the hyperinflation years of 1944 is also featured.
-It remains historically the highest banknote denomination in Greece and after the hyperinflation ended its value fell to just 2 drachmas.
+It remains historically the highest banknote denomination in Greece and after the hyperinflation ended, its value fell to just 2 drachmas.

 The museum is located on Aghios Spyridon Square in Corfu city and the admission is free.

 The museum also hosted a conference held between June 9–10, 2006, under the title of "The Economic Development of South-eastern Europe in the 19th century".